 Do What You Can

-We can’t always control what’s going on around us.
-We can’t force a sick baby to sleep through the night.
-We can’t take off work every time we need a nap.
-We can’t make the rain clouds stop blocking the sun.
+You can’t always control what’s going on around you.
+You can’t force a sick baby to sleep through the night.
+You can’t take off work every time we need a nap.
+You can’t make the rain clouds stop blocking the sun.

-But even though we can’t control the myriad of factors that are zapping our energy reserves, we can take some simple steps to brighten our mood and give ourselves a boost.
+But even though you can’t control the myriad of factors that are zapping your energy reserves, you can do some simple things that give you energy and brighten your mood.
 Instead of barely getting by or running on fumes, try a few of these ideas and see if they help you have more energy today!

 What are some of YOUR favorite ways to boost your energy?